textpattern/textpattern.github.io/administration/plugins-panel.md

 ## Uploading plugins

-The top part of the Plugins administration panel is an 'Install plugin' field for uploading plugin files.
+The top part of the Plugins panel is an 'Install plugin' field for uploading plugin files.

 Installing a standard text (`.txt`) plugin goes something like this: